 All graduate and postbaccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English, must demonstrate competence in English.
 Those who do not possess a bachelor's degree from a postsecondary institution where English is the principal language of instruction must receive a minimum score of 550 (paper) or 213 (computer) on the Test of English as a Foreign Language (TOEFL).
-Programs requiring a higher score than the minimum 550 include the MBA (570 paper, 230 computer), the MPA (570 paper, 230 computer), the M.S. in Education-TESOL (575 paper, 233 computer) and the M.M. and M.A. in Music (560 paper, 220 computer).
+An internetbased version of the TOEFL exam is being phased in to replace the computer examination.
+For specific information about its availability and scoring system, please consult the Educational Testing Service website at www.